slarmoo/.github/profile/essentials/gitHub/gitHub.md

 # ☑ Assignment

-Do the following steps to set up your `Start up application repository` in GitHub and clone it to your development environment.
+Do the following steps to set up your `Startup application repository` in GitHub and clone it to your development environment.

 **Set up your startup repository**

 1. Create a GitHub account if you do not already have one.
-1. Create a repository, named `startup`, for your start up application.
+1. Create a repository, named `startup`, for your startup application.
 Your project must be public.
 Select the option for a default README.md file.
 This is where you will also keep all of your notes for things that you learn and want to remember.
 1. Clone the repository to your development environment, by getting the repository's URL, and using `git clone`.

 **Practice using Git and resolving conflicts**